 This aspect is original to the Japanese way of the bow.

 Ritualistic use of the bow and arrows have been a part of Shintoism for over 2000 years.

-Much of the Kyudo ceremony, the attire is worn by the archers, and the ritual respect shown for the equipment and shooting place are derived from ancient Shinto practice, also influenced by Zen Buddhism.
+Much of the Kyudo ceremony, the attire is worn by the archers, and the ritual respect shown in the equipment and shooting place is derived from the ancient Shinto practice, also influenced by Zen Buddhism.

 Strict self-control and emotional stability are what’s crucial to one’s spirit and to the practice of it.

-Practicing it develops your creativity, too as both spirit and creativity born from simplicity.
+Practicing it develops your creativity, too, as both spirit and creativity born out of simplicity.